Shindo-Aardwolf/Mushclient-Consider/README.md

         For example: conwall options MinLevel -2 - will skips mobs with level range below -2.
   -   conwall options MaxLevel \<number\> - skip mobs with level range higher than this number.
         For example: conwall options MaxLevel 21 - will skips mobs with level range above +21.
+  - conw_notify_attack <target> - use this alias if you're attacking mob via other commands but want consider window to draw attack mark on that mob.
+			For example when using S&D's kk to attack do the following "xset qk my_uber_attack_alias" and have the above alias expand to "conw_notify_attack %1;kill %1"
   - conw auto|on|off - toggle auto update consider window on room entry and after combat.
   - conw flags - toggle showing of flags on and off.
   - conw ? - show this help.